swiftlang/swift-evolution/proposals/0253-callable.md

 ## Introduction

-Note: throughout this document, let "call-syntax" refer to the syntax of applying a function to arguments: `f(x, y, z)`.

 This proposal introduces [callables](https://en.wikipedia.org/wiki/Callable_object) to Swift.
 Callables are values that define function-like behavior and can be applied using function application syntax.

 In a nutshell, we propose to introduce a new declaration syntax with the keyword `call`: